fastrgv/hbox/README.md

 BoG, a recent average #boxes on goals, is tracked and halfway is declared when BoG > 2/3 #boxes.

-The priorities 2, 3, 4 & 5 eventually become counter-productive, and are dropped.
+At halfway, the heuristics 2, 3, 4 & 5 become counter-productive, and are dropped.

 ------------------------------------------------------------------------------